olleholmgren/mildew-detection/README.md

 * Business requirement 1:

   * The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+  * Below are three functions to get visual differences between a healthy leaf and an infected one.

-* Three checkboxes with the options:
+* Three functions as checkboxes with the options:
-  * Difference between average and variability image
+  * Difference between average and variability image.
+    * Shows info text together with average and variability images.
-  * Differences between average powdery mildew and average healthy leaves
+  * Differences between average powdery mildew and average healthy leaves.
+    * Shows info text together with average powdery and healthy leaf images.
   * Image Montage
+    * A drop-down menu containing the two labels - healthy and powdery.
+    * A button to create an image montage with one of the labels.

 #### Page 3: Mildew Detection

 * Business requirement 2:

   * The client is interested in conducting a study to visually differentiate if a given leaf is containing mildew or not.
+  * Here below, you can upload an image to validate if your leaf is infected or healthy.

   * Text paragraph and a link to Kaggle where the dataset is downloaded from

   * A file uploader widget designed for uploading images of leaves.
-Once the user uploads an image, the interface will promptly display the uploaded image along with a statement predicting the health status of the leaf, specifying whether it is healthy or not.
+Once the user uploads an image, the interface will promptly display the uploaded image along with a statement predicting the health status of the leaf, specifying whether it is healthy or not, following probability prediction and an analysis report available for downloading via a link that says 'Download Report'.

 #### Page 4: Project Hypothesis and Validation